ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 better suited for the asynchronous model.
 For use cases where datastore performance is a concern, the synchronous model may be better suited.

-In general, reports cannot be aggregated until the Collector specifies an aggregation parameter.
-However, in some situations it is possible to begin aggregation as soon as reports arrive.
-For example, Prio3 has just one valid aggregation parameter (the empty string).
+In general, aggregation cannot begin until the Collector specifies a query and an aggregation parameter.
+However, depending on the VDAF and batch mode in use, it is often possible to begin aggregation as soon as reports arrive.
+For example, Prio3 has just one valid aggregation parameter (the empty string), and thus allows for eager aggregation; and both the time-interval and leader-selected batch modes defined in this document allow for eager aggregation.

 An aggregation job can be thought of as having three phases, which are described in the remaining subsections: